-Mechanical and low pressure electrical pumps operate at 5 to 7 PSI, while high pressure pumps operates at 30 to 45 PSI, depending on the engine model.
+Mechanical and low pressure electrical pumps operate at 5 to 7 PSI, while high pressure pumps operate at 30to 45 PSI, depending on the engine model

 Electrical Fuel Pump

 The electric fuel feed pump used on all PCM engines is a high volume, low pressure, constant flow, rotary vane pump.
 It is a fully sealed marine approved fuel pump.
 The power source is 12 volt negative (-) ground and the pump operates at less than 5 amps.